ebpf-io/ebpf.io-website/content/static-pages/what-is-ebpf/index.md

 #### libbpf C/C++ Library

-The libbpf library is a C/C++-based generic eBPF library which helps to decouple the loading of eBPF object files generated from the clang/LLVM compiler into the kernel and generally abstracts interaction with the BPF system call by providing easy to use library APIs for applications.
+The libbpf library is a C/C++-based generic eBPF library which helps the loading of eBPF object files generated from the clang/LLVM compiler into the kernel and generally abstracts interaction with the BPF system call by providing easy to use library APIs for applications.

 ![Libbpf](libbpf.png)